i-doit/knowledge-base/docs/en/maintenance-and-operation/update.md

 [![Completion](../assets/images/en/maintenance-and-operation/update/11-update.png)](../assets/images/en/maintenance-and-operation/update/11-update.png)

-## Update Prepared via the Console
+## Update prepared via the console

 The update can be prepared, but not executed via the console.
 For the preparation, the latest update package has to be downloaded from the i-doit [customer portal](../system-administration/customer-portal.md).

-!!! attention "Skip releases"
-    It is important to note that minor releases can be skipped, however, major releases can not.

 The update package can be stored on the server (for example, via [WinSCP](https://winscp.net/eng/index.php)).
 Move the package to the main folder of i-doit afterwards, if you didn't already put it there.
 This can be carried out by using the following command: